neledov/salesforce-case-download-organizer/README.md

 - **Tampermonkey** was chosen as the user agent because it allows the creation and deployment of user scripts within corporate browsers without requiring unpacked extensions.
 - **Python** was selected as the server base for its cross-platform compatibility, robust file handling capabilities, and ease of integration with existing systems.

-This combination ensures that users can efficiently organize their Salesforce-related downloads without violating corporate IT policies.

 ## Overview

 The **Salesforce Case Download Organizer** (SCDO) automatically organizes your downloaded files based on active Salesforce cases and associated companies, keeping your Downloads folder tidy and efficient.